← back to the dial Blog

 • Dark Matter, Chaos, and the Quest for a Better World

 My wife and I watched Dark Matter recently on AppleTV+.
-I happened to read the book years ago and wrote this articulate and pithy review, which drips with my usual charm and charisma.
-We really enjoyed the show, and I’d recommend it.
-A particular scene stuck in my head, and oddly enough, it clicked with…
+I happened to read the book years ago and wrote this articulate and pithy review, which drips with…

 • History Series – Part Two